gram_grep: grep for the 21st Century

 %%

-As implied above, the grammar/lexer directives, grammar and regex macros are all optional.
+As implied above, the grammar/lexer directives, grammar and regexp macros are all optional.

 Here is an example of a simple grammar that recognises C++ strings split over multiple lines (strings.g):